vruzeda/jambabot/README.md

 To run it, you must define a file named "variables.js" with three variables defined:

 - JAMBABOT_DEBUG: Enables debug logs, and makes the script post to the debug channel (it should be either 'True' or 'False');
-- JAMBABOT_ZUA: Enables zua, a word mapping algorithm to make the menus more fun (it should be either 'True' or 'False');
 - JAMBABOT_DEBUG_URL: The URL provided by Slack - this one is used for debug purposes (only used if JAMBABOT_DEBUG is true);
 - JAMBABOT_PROD_URL: The URL provided by Slack - this is one is used for production.